classyllama/devenv-vagrant/provisioning/roles/classyllama.mariadb/README.md

 ## Dependencies

-* `classyllama.repo-mariadb`

-for MariaDB 10.4 and higher, MariaDB 10.3 uses CentOS 8 AppStream enabled by default.
+This expects the CentOS 8 AppStream to have the MariaDB 10.3 stream enabled by default.

 ## Example Playbook